FreeClimbAPI/csharp-sdk/docs/DefaultApi.md

 <a id="gettendlcsmspartnercampaign"></a>
 # **GetTenDLCSmsPartnerCampaign**
-> SMSTenDLCPartnerCampaign GetTenDLCSmsPartnerCampaign (string accountId, string campaignId)
+> SMSTenDLCPartnerCampaign GetTenDLCSmsPartnerCampaign (string campaignId)

 Get a 10DLC SMS Partner Campaign